 Tammy Hurt

-Tammy HurtTammy Hurt began playing drums at age four and has been playing professionally since the age of 14.
+She began playing drums at age four and has been playing professionally since the age of 14.
 She has recorded with the GRAMMY-winning Indigo Girls, GRAMMY-winning producer Brendan O’Brien and GRAMMY-winning producer/mixer/engineer Nick DiDia.
-She has tracked for and performed live with numerous artists including Van Hunt, Michelle Malone and Wendy Bucklew at several Atlanta recording studios including her favorite, Southern Tracks.
-Her past and current musical projects include Paper Dolls, She Said, Minority Rules, Superchick and duvasounds.
+She has tracked for and performed live with numerous artists including Van Hunt, Michelle Malone and Wendy Bucklew at several Atlanta recording studios including her all-time favorite, Southern Tracks.
+Her past musical projects include Paper Dolls, She Said, Minority Rules, Superchick, duvasounds.
+Her current project is Sonic Rebel.

-A musician, entrepreneur and music industry advocate, Tammy brings her passion, experience and insight to her role as Founding Partner of Placement Music.
+A musician, entrepreneur and music industry advocate, Tammy brings her passion, experience and insight to her role as Managing Partner of Placement Music.

 « Back to About Placement Music